Zanana-med/Born2BeRoot/README.md

 ![chage -l \<usernme>](https://i.ibb.co/4pPZpts/password.png)

 **WHAT'S GOING ON ??
 WHY OUR CHANGES ARE NOT APPLIED ???**
-Relax buddy everything works perfectly as we want!
+Relax buddy!
+Everything works perfectly as we want!
 Our changes are applied only for the new users, not to those who already exist on our system.

 We need to configure the passwords of the `root` and `mzanana` users manually, by the help of `chage`  command again.